obfuscurity/tasseo/README.md

     LIBRATO_AUTH=<username>:<token>

+By default, all sources for a metric are aggregated.
+To limit to a specific source, specify the `source:` option when defining a metric.
+For instance, to limit to the "web1" source:

+    {
+      target: "fetch.timer",
+      source: "web1"
+    }

 If you are sending data less frequently than 1 second, you should adjust the `period=` and `refresh=` configuration settings accordingly.